nanaamoah11/Early-Stage-Diabetes-Risk-Prediction-Model/README.md

 Class 1.Positive, 2.Negative.

+Access the dataset using this link : https://www.kaggle.com/datasets/ishandutta/early-stage-diabetes-risk-prediction-dataset

 ### Data Preprocessing:
 The dataset is preprocessed to transform categorical variables into a numerical format, ensuring compatibility with machine learning algorithms.